The Organ of the Duomo

 The instrument is suitable for of all services on Saturdays, Sundays and on other religious holidays, also allowing the possibility of offering concert performances that have seen the presence of some of the most renowned performers on the international scene.

-The Sub-Organist of the cathedral is Maestro Alessandro La Ciacera.
+The Organists of the Milan Duomo are Maestro Emanuele Carlo Vianelli and Maestro Alessandro La Ciacera.